bareos/bareos/docs/manuals/en/style_guide/source/RestOverview.rst

    '''''''''

-This convention has be introduced from the conversion of thw original LaTex source to RST, as :program:`pandoc` has created RST file with this section markers (except of parts, which are not created at all).
+This convention has be introduced from the conversion of the original LaTex source to reST, as :program:`pandoc` has created RST file with this section markers (except of parts, which are not created at all).

+The part section header is not used at all by us.

+All our regular documents starts with a section heading underlined by  ``=``.

+Therefore the specific names part, chapter, section ... might not match the actual context.
+Generally we speak about ''sections'' (or ''section headings'' or ''section markers'').

 .. note::